Aims and objectives

 - It encourages the use of performance recording data for the purpose of assessing the value on the profitability of animal production.

 - It facilitates the interpretation of findings at the practical level by publishing reports showing the results obtained through the application of performance recording and evaluation methods.

-ICAR is composed of 117 Members from 59 countries.
+ICAR is composed by more than 130 Members from over 55 countries.
 With the Guidelines and services, ICAR helps the creation of quality based animal production systems around the world; connected systems that are beneficial to both our 87 full members, our 30 associate members as well as farmers, legislators and consumers.
 This way, ICAR wants to contribute to a sustainable food chain, while keeping in mind what is beneficial to the open markets long term.
 We believe that an unbiased scientific approach provides the right fundamental framework for these common systems.
 We do our work with the highest respect to human and animal integrity and welfare.